 I returned home about August 8, 1977.

 During August and September of 1979, I spent many days in the Salt Lake Temple translating the temple initiatory ordinances, endowment, and sealing ceremonies into Cakchiquel.
-It was a wonderful experience.
-To translate something into another language, you really need to understand exactly what every sentence means.
-As I poured over the manuscripts and translation aids—including clarifying notes from presidents of the Church—I learned a lot about the temple ordinances.
-David Frischknecht reviewed and revised the translation in December 1980.
+David Frischknecht reviewed and revised them in December 1980.
 Later, Pablo Choc came from Guatemala to make a final review of it.

-May 27-30, 1991, I worked at the temple with two native Cakchiquel speakers (Rigoberto Miza and Martin Per) to complete the native language review of the temple ceremonies that I translated in 1980.
+May 27–30, 1991, I worked at the temple with two native Cakchiquel speakers (Rigoberto Miza and Martin Per) to complete the native language review of the temple ceremonies that I translated in 1979 and 1980.
 During those two weeks, we made many revisions that improved the readability and understandability of the translation.
 Rigoberto and Martin were a good team, representing two different dialects and two age groups (two major concerns with the Cakchiquel translations).
 There was a good spirit about the work.
-During that time, we had the added benefit of two Quiché natives (Angel Chavez and Vidalmino Sarate) and two Quiché speakers (Alan Christensen and Hugh Biesinger) who were also in Salt Lake working on the Quiché translations.
-(Hugh and I became friends while in Guatemala the summer of 1978 when we worked on the dictionary project.)
+During that time, we had the added benefit of two Quiché natives (Angel Chavez and Vidalmino Sarate) and two Quiché-speaking missionaries (Alan Christensen and Hugh Biesinger) who were also in Salt Lake working on the Quiché translations.
+Hugh and I became friends while in Guatemala the summer of 1978 when we worked on the dictionary project.
 Since Quiché is a sister language to Cakchiquel, we were able to consult and share ideas, which were most helpful.

 Another review of the translation was done with the help of two Guatemalans who came to Salt Lake the week of February 24–28, 1992.

 On November 9, 2005, I spent the afternoon in the Salt Lake Temple with the audiovisual sound engineers reviewing the audio recording of the Cakchiquel temple endowment.
 They recently re-edited it for their new digital equipment and needed me to verify that the editing was correct to match the two temple films.
-It is always a privilege to review carefully the words of the temple ceremonies.
-It is amazing to study the repetition and understand its meaning more deeply.
+It was a privilege to carefully review the words of the temple ceremonies.
+It was amazing to study the repetition and understand its meaning more deeply.

 In August 2018, the Translation Division approached me and David Frischknecht about translating into Cakchiquel changes in the temple ordinances.
 I was in the middle of planning for the changes in Sunday meetings that were announced at the October 2018 general conference.
 David had just returned from South Africa as the Director for Temporal Affairs and was just beginning as the managing director of the Welfare Department.
 It would have required one or both of us going to Guatemala for about ten days to work with native Cakchiquel speakers in the Guatemala City temple.
 Below is the response from David Frischknecht after they approached him.